-For parents who are new to working from home, the sudden shift to home-based project manager may seem like an insurmountable task.
+For parents who are new to working from home, the sudden shift to a home-based project manager may seem like an insurmountable task.
 For some, this is an easier transition than others due to numerous factors in their lives and their families.
 Whether you are new to performing your job from home or have already been doing it for years, suddenly taking on the teacher’s role is a big challenge!
 Here are a handful of ideas to help create a learning environment at home for your child.

 Create and maintain a daily schedule

 It feels like it would be kinder to let the kids sleep in since they no longer have a bus to catch or to do schoolwork on their own time.
 But, for one main reason, we would recommend keeping a schedule that is similar to the one your child is already used to!
-Keeping the schedule that they are adapted to will help them stay in the mindset that they are expected to participate with online learning between set hours.
-If you allow your student’s schedule and habits to waiver, you might find it challenging to bring them back to a productive state.
+Keeping the schedule that they are adapted to will help them stay in the mindset that they are expected to participate in online learning between set hours.
+If you allow your student’s schedules and habits to waiver, you might find it challenging to bring them back to a productive state.
 Maintaining a consistent schedule will help you stay on track as well!

 If your child has not attended school yet, getting them used to a schedule will make things easier when transitioning back to in-person education.

 Elementary students often need a lot of extra guidance when it comes to understanding instructions and expectations and getting started on their remote-learning assignments.
 After all, if they were in school, their teacher would most likely spend quite a bit of time getting the whole class all on the same page and situated.

 Briefly reviewing their lessons, checking over assignments, and identifying questions you personally have about the content can help you wrap your head around what your student may need help with